 Change your mindset

-Don’t view it as difficult conversation but as an opportunity to have an open discussion and to learn.
-Assess your boss’ intention.
+Don’t view it as a difficult conversation but as an opportunity to have an open discussion and to learn.
+Assess your boss’s intention.
 You may feel belittled or intimidated but be cautious about assuming that this is your boss’ intention.

 Focus on skills